 1990s: LED Technology Ushers in the Modern Age of Light Therapy

 LED technology had been around since the 1960s, but it wasn’t until the 1990s when advances started to significantly reduce lighting costs and improve efficiency.
-Practically, this made personal light therapy a possibility.
-The efficacy of red and near-infrared light treatments with LEDs has been well-established in clinical studies; artificial blue light has also become more efficient with LEDs, but comes with health risks for eyes and sleep.
+This made personal light therapy a possibility.
+The efficacy of red and near-infrared light treatments with LEDs has been well-established in clinical studies.

 2013: Researchers Demonstrate Cognitive Benefits from Light Therapy